makrandv/ACC_AutomationTests/ReadME.md

 What was not done
 Extend reporting

-Attached is the test result should all executed tests and are passed.
+Attached is the test result "Cucumber-All Test Passed.html" showing all executed tests and being passed.